Change your family vacation approach with these simple steps & enjoy a bit of kid-free time on your next trip.

 The week ended with an awesome sail-by (video), where the children showed off some of the impressive moves they learned, and a family potluck lunch.

 The girls learned so much during the week that they were able to take a test with the instructor to earn their Basic Sailor Certification.
-Both girls passed and left the class ready for Open Sailing, which means they are able to use the North Coast Community Sailing at any time during the summer for a small fee.
+Both girls passed and left the class ready for Open Sailing, which means they are able to sail any time during the summer for a small fee.
 Which is pretty awesome.

 I just have to note too that the North Coast Community Sailing teaching staff was wonderful.
 Each of the young men and women assisting the kids seemed to truly connect with the kids and be passionate about sailing.
 We honestly couldn’t have asked for a better experience.